Hennepin Civil Court

 • There is a 20-day stay from the date of filing to the date of judgment.

-For further information, please refer to the Uniform Enforcement of Foreign Judgments Act in the MN Statutes §§ 548.26 - 548.33. insert link
+For further information, please refer to the Uniform Enforcement of Foreign Judgments Act in the MN Statutes §§ 548.26 - 548.33.

 Judgments are good for ten years from the date of entry.
 Pursuant to MN Statutes § 541.04 and § 548.09, judgments entered may be renewed for another ten years.
-The renewal process must be executed prior to the expiration of the judgment.
+The renewal process must be commenced prior to the expiration of the judgment.

 Court staff cannot give legal advice about renewing your judgment.
 Please consult with an attorney.
 You could also visit the Legal Access Point Clinic at the court's Self-Help Center.